swing-research/PatternRecognition-jupyterbook/linear-methods.md

 > 📜 "In label encoding in Python, we replace the categorical value with a numeric value between 0 and the number of classes minus 1.
 If the categorical variable value contains 5 distinct classes, we use (0, 1, 2, 3, and 4)."
 > [1]

+Why do we need this?

+-> Some algorithms can only be used for binary classification problems.
+(Linear / Logistic Regression, SVM, etc...)
+Since they can only choose between two class options.
+But there is a way for running such an algorithm for this type of problem.
+We just need to adapt our data and get it into a binary form.
+This is done by one-hot encoding.

 1) The first step consist in building the one-hot encoding matrix.
-This is necessary since the algorithm can't classify the features directly.
+This is necessary since the algorithm can't classify the labels directly.
 That's why we attribute a binary vector for each x-variable.
 (Which gives us a matrix for all $ \mathbf{X} $).

 If the first feature is a $ 8 $ we build a vector with the eight index as a $ 1 $ and the rest as $ 0 $ and so on.